 - On Leverage, Chaos Manson has this role, contrasted with Hardison's playful hacker style.
 The CIA calls him the Kobyashu Maru.

 - Enter from Tokumei Sentai Go-Busters.

-- Part of the Five-Bad Band in Unnatural History.
+- Some of the villains in Unnatural History episode "Maximum Insecurity."

 - Christopher Pelant, self-proclaimed "Hacktivist" and recurring villain in Season 7 of Bones, combined this trope with Serial Killer.
 He used his computer savvy to frame Dr. Brennan for one of his murders.